- Bite-sized Trips

 Altitude sickness can affect anyone, regardless of age or fitness levels.
 Much like seasickness you just never know until you are already travelling.
 You can help yourself by where possible not flying straight to a place of high altitude.
 Travelling overland where possible, slowly acclimatising will reduce the risk.
-This may create a longer trip but your health is important!

 What will I need to carry on my trek in Peru?

 You’ll need to carry your own bag and sleeping bag (pack a small bag for a few days, the remainder of your luggage you will leave in your hotel in Cusco).
 The porters that are included as part of your package are hired to carry camping and cooking equipment.
 Though you can tip locally for the porters to carry personal items this is not guaranteed.
 If you don’t feel able to carry these items you can hire an additional porter.
 This must be booked in advance as porters have the same access to permits as you do and the permits sell out quickly.
 Just let us know.